CSEA-IITB/WriteUps/Google CTF/Android/README.md

 First of all, we note from the AndroidManifest that the app loads in the activity named `com.google.ctf.sandbox.ő`.
 It so appears that apktool can't work very nicely with non-ASCII characters, so first of all let's rename the `ő` everywhere to `o`, and now atleast apktool can happily build the apk.

-Yeah, we all know smali is kind-of assembly for Dalvik VMs, however, note that it has lot of instructions compared to x86, I referred to [opcodes](http://pallergabor.uw.hu/androidblog/dalvik_opcodes.html) to understand what each instruction did.
+We all know smali is kind-of assembly for Dalvik VMs, however, note that it has lot of instructions compared to x86, I referred to [opcodes](http://pallergabor.uw.hu/androidblog/dalvik_opcodes.html) to understand what each instruction did.

 [Registers](https://github.com/JesusFreke/smali/wiki/Registers) & [Types,Methods,Fields](https://github.com/JesusFreke/smali/wiki/TypesMethodsAndFields) proved to be very useful in the understanding of the smali too!!